 - Have you washed them?
 Some diaper materials and some diaper brands need to be washed 1-3 or more times before use to attain full absorbency.
 Check with the manufacturer of your diapers.
 It’s always a good idea to wash any diaper before use, just to make sure any dirt from the manufacturing and shipping process has been removed.

 - If you’re using a fitted or prefold, make sure the diaper is completely contained within the cover.

 - If you’re using a pocket, make sure the insert is completely inside the diaper, and not sticking out the back a bit.

 - Does the diaper fit right?
 The elastic around the legs and waist should fit snugly against baby’s skin without cutting in.
 Gaps will allow urine to run right out, particularly around the legs.
 Diapers that are too small or too big will tend to leak.

-- Is the diaper completely saturated?
+- Is the diaper absorbent enough?
+Is the diaper completely saturated?
 This is an indication that it is not absorbent enough for your needs (or that you’re not changing often enough).

 - Is the diaper repelling?
 To check, take a clean, dry diaper and pour some water on it.
 Does the water soak in, or does it bead up and run off?
 If it beads and runs off, that’s repelling.
 See Stripping Diapers.

 - Is the cover a good cover?
 Covers tend to wear out more quickly than diapers, and many covers that are purchased second-hand or given as hand-me-downs are at or near the end of their life span.
 Old covers sometimes just leak and there’s nothing to be done.
 Sometimes, you can revive an older cover by giving it a good spraying with a waterproofing spray (sold in sporting goods stores for tents).